A Celiac’s Gluten Free Guide to South Korea

 Busan Temple, photo by Montana Lopez.

 • Woojung Dolsot Bibimbap (located in Seomyeon): A bibimbap restaurant with traditional and dolsot versions available.
 The chefs were knowledgeable about gluten restrictions, and there were several menu options available to choose from.
-There are several locations around the city that, presumably, have similar menu options that are safe for celiacs but Seomyeon was the only location we went to so please confirm at any others prior to ordering.
+There are several locations around the city that likely have similar menu options, but as Seomyeon was the only location visited, please confirm at any others prior to ordering.

 Woojung Dolsot Bibimbap - gluten free busan south korea